-Angioplasty catheters remain an essential tool in the interventional cardiologist’s toolkit for the treatment of severe cardiovascular disease.
+Current opportunities in the angioplasty balloon catheter market are sound, as the technology remains an essential component in the interventional cardiologist’s toolkit for the treatment of severe cardiovascular disease.

-Cardiovascular disease (CVD) is a serious problem in the US that affects nearly half (48%) of all adults.
-The statistics are overwhelming with approximately 120 million adults in the US living with CVD.
-Furthermore, heart disease is the leading cause of death in the US, claiming nearly 700,000 lives every year.
-While the burden of CVD is significant, advances in pharmaceuticals and medical devices resulted in a substantial decline in CVD-related deaths in the last two decades.
+Even while the burden of CVD is striking, advances in pharmaceuticals and medical devices have resulted in a substantial decline in CVD-related deaths over the last two decades.
 According to the American Heart Association, from 2006 to 2016 the age-adjusted death rate attributable to CVD fell 18.6%.
 The ability to target CVD in its early stages, as well as treat the disease in its severest stages has undoubtedly saved and prolonged many lives.

-There are many factors contributing to the continued stability of the US angioplasty catheters market.
+There are many factors contributing to the continued stability of the US angioplasty balloon catheter market.
 However, some headwinds are anticipated to slow adoption of newer angioplasty technologies.

-The angioplasty catheters market can be segmented into four
+The angioplasty balloon catheter market can be segmented into four product types: